You know an encounter is going to be tense when it becomes as infamous as the Old Bonegrinder in

 The Grand Tour

 The tour begins with the foul ingredients on the bottom level.
-Morgantha might just be pulling some pastries from the oven and offers them to her “new friends” at a reduced rate as a type of “welcoming present.”
+Morgantha might just be pulling some pastries from the oven and offering them to her “new friends” at a reduced rate as a type of “welcoming present.”
 If they accept, she eagerly watches them eat the pastries and asks them what they think.

 Eager to share her process, she shows them various terrible ingredients in her cupboard.
 Building suspense, she takes the party upstairs where Bella and Offalia are.
 Because it’s a manual crank, she might tell one of the stronger party members to “give it a try for yourself!”